As a nurse, you work hard. So you know breaks and vacation days are important.

 The number of vacation days the facility will allow may vary.
 For instance, if you go to a hospital that is in crisis mode and they have many urgent needs, they will probably approve fewer days off.

-On the other hand, if you’re filling in as a labor and delivery nurse, you may have more options for days off.
+On the other hand, if you’re filling in as a labor and delivery nurse, for example, you may have more options for days off.

 Do Travel Nurses Get PTO?

-So what about PTO?
-Nursing agencies do not include PTO for travel nurses.
+Nursing agencies generally do not include PTO for travel nurses.

-And if you hear from a staffing agency that they do, it’s a gimmick.
+And if you hear from a staffing agency that they do, it’s highly likely that it is a gimmick.
 Some agencies may make it sound as though they offer PTO.
-But really, they’re figured into and hiding in your pay package.
+But really, they’re figured into your pay package.

 You may hear it similar to this: The agency says you can have ”X” number of days off and still get paid.